Juan Paolo Aquino: Career

 In early 2000, Aquino was assigned to direct travel documentaries for a Filipino International Channel.
 He then started producing for mainstream TV in 2001, one of which was for Digital Tour—now considered the longest running magazine show on technology in the Philippines.
 He also directed a diversity of local magazine shows for TV - Kiss The Cook with Ryan Agoncillo, The Good Life with Cory Quirino, Chef's On The Go with Mark Gil and Hanap Buhay Overseas with Angelique Lazo.

 He also started his own personal project and tried his knack for photography.
 He spent more than five months travelling around Southeast Asia, China, and South America to document the wealth of cultures from the different countries in the region.
 Emotional Core was the name of the project.
-Some of his works have also been selected to be a part of the Dazed And Confused European Exhibit Project.
+Some of his works have also been selected to be a part of the European Exhibit Project.

 He directed the daily showbiz talk show Juicy!, and the social media music show SPINNation which aired on TV5.